thriveweb/great-start-elc/content/centres/mildura-central.md

   - buttonLinkTo: /
     buttonTitle: Read More
     content: >-
-      At East Malvern Early Learning Centre we offer an approved kindergarten program within our long day care program.
+      At Mildura Central Early Learning Centre we offer an approved kindergarten program within our long day care program.
 Our kindergarten teachers are university qualified and provided a play-based emergent curriculum that supports your child in learning school readiness skills.